🗹 Over 765 customers have already requested a quote

 Capacity: 2,390 cubic feet

-If you are searching for new or used shipping containers in New Jersey, then Contimod can make it simple for you to find the best deals by connecting you with shipping container suppliers in Newark, Jersey City, Paterson, Elizabeth, Trenton, Clifton, Camden, Passaic, Union City, Bayonne, East Orange, Vineland, New Brunswick, Hoboken, Perth Amboy, Plainfield, and more.
-Here are some benefits of choosing our services.
+Cities in New Jersey: Newark, Jersey City, Paterson, Elizabeth, Trenton, Clifton, Camden, Passaic, Union City, Bayonne, East Orange, Vineland, New Brunswick, Hoboken, Perth Amboy, Plainfield, and more.